-The NAEI's approach to modelling domestic fuel use for the 2006 remains unchanged from the 2005 release (Bush et al, 2007).
-In summary this methodology draws heavily on modelling of domestic fuel use within Great Britain for the 2004 Local and Regional CO2 Emission Estimates (King et al 2006 and 2008) and updates to the core datasets underlying the modelling approach for Northern Ireland undertaken for the 2002 NAEI and under other Defra studies (Pye and Vincent, 2003).
+The NAEI's approach to modelling domestic fuel use for the 2007 remains unchanged from the methodology developed for the 2005 release of the NAEI.
+In summary this methodology draws heavily on modelling of domestic fuel use within Great Britain for the 2004 Local and Regional CO2 Emission Estimates (King et al 2006) and incorporates updates to the core datasets underlying the modelling approach for Northern Ireland developed for the 2002 NAEI (Pye and Vincent, 2003).